Diatomaceous earth filtration

 Diatomaceous earth filtration is a special filtration process that removes particles from liquids as it passes through a layer of fossilized remains of microscopic water organism called diatoms.
 These diatoms are mined from diatomite deposits which are located along the Earth's surface as they have accumulated in sediment of open and moving bodies of water.
 Obtained diatomaceous earth is then purified using acid leaching or liquid-liquid extraction in order for it to be used in any form of application.
-The process of D.E. filtration is composed of three main stages: pre-coating, body feed, and cleaning.
+The process of diatomaceous earth (DE) filtration is composed of three main stages: pre-coating, body feed, and cleaning.

-Due to the precision of diatomaceous earth filtration; being able to capture dangerous and microscopic particles while maintaining efficiency has allowed D.E. filters to be a highly popularized choice for aquariums, wastewater treatment, food and beverage filtration, and more.
+Due to the precision of DE filtration (being able to capture dangerous and microscopic particles while maintaining efficiency) has allowed DE filters to be a highly popularized choice for aquariums, wastewater treatment, food and beverage filtration, and more purposes.

 Function

 Swimming pools

 Diatomaceous earth filters has been generally accepted to be the top contender for removing pollutants while having a high efficiency rate.
 When applied to pool filtration, a DE filter has demonstrated its capability in capturing varying particle sizes to maintain water clarity.
-Recent studies show that diatomaceous earth filters have been able to remove particles, ranging from 1-6 micrometers (micron) in size, thus maximizing water quality.
+Recent studies show that diatomaceous earth filters have been able to remove particles, ranging from 1–6 micrometers (micron) in size, thus maximizing water quality.
 This degree of filtration allows small particles to be removed including bacteria, algae, viruses and other microscopic particles.
 Many of these particles come from bodily fluids, fecal matter, and other bacteria that can contaminate the water.
 Although there are coagulants, such as chlorine, that can be added to aid the filtration process by eliminating such particles; common pollutants that can not be efficiently removed by chlorine can include cryptosporidium, giardia duodenalis, pseudomonas aeruginosa and more.
 These parasites often have a high tolerance to chlorine and therefore are resistant to removal through conventional means such as coagulation.
 Despite this, outbreaks of cryptosporidium or giardia are seemingly low and in recent studies conducted in Atlanta, Georgia: out of 160 pools, 13 pool samples (18.1%) tested positive for at least one of both parasites.